Employment law- Furlough Leave

 You could suggest this to your employer as a way to resolve the issue, however there is no obligation on your employer to accept this suggestion.

-I have already been made redundant because of Coronavirus, can my employer re-hire me and put me on furlough?
+Can my old employer re-hire me and put me on furlough?

-Yes, the furlough scheme specifically allows this.
+Yes, the furlough scheme specifically allows this if you were on the payroll and stopped working for them after 19 March 2020.
 You should speak to your ex-employer and ask whether they would be willing to put you back on the payroll and designate you as ‘furloughed’.
 Your employer may very well agree (particularly if the business is likely to recover quickly after the crisis) but there is no obligation to do so.

 If my employer puts me on furlough, then eventually makes me redundant, will I still get my full notice pay?